goldenraphti/goldenraphti/README.md

 I'm a software engineer.
 I'm passionate about people and technology.
 About UI and code.
 About resilience and elegance.
 About meaning and ethic.

-- Things I like to work on :v:
+- Things I like to work on :fire:

   - Web-Performance :rocket:
   - React / React Native